 Memoirs of a Geisha

-As this form of entertainment progressed, the first Geisha on the scene were actually men, appearing around the early 18th Century.
-Women soon caught on, and the Geisha as we know her today emerged with strict rules to not upstage the courtesans, or steal their clients.
-As courtesan entertainment waned after the mid 18th Century, Geisha took their place, peaking around the 1900s in Tokyo.
+As this form of entertainment progressed, the first geisha on the scene were actually men, appearing around the early eighteenth century.
+Women soon caught on, and the geisha as we know her today emerged with strict rules to not upstage the courtesans, or steal their clients.
+As courtesan entertainment waned after the mid-eighteenth century, geisha took their place, peaking around the 1900s in Tokyo.

-The modern Geiko (Kyoto term for Geisha) starts her life in the Kyoto Okiya (houses), these days around the age of 15, although traditionally it was much younger.
-After learning skills in hospitality and traditional arts, she will go on to become a Maiko – an apprentice Geiko.
-The young Maiko will follow her mentor and ‘older sister’ Geiko to appointments, shadowing her movements and observing the skill of repartee and reserve with the clients.
-As professional entertainers, the Geiko’s role is not only to play music and dance, but also to make the customers feel at ease with witty conversation and even join in drinking games as the night progresses.
-As an amateur, the Maiko is not expected to be as charming and amusing, and instead relies on ornate jewellery, rich kimono and young looks to speak for her.
+The young maiko will follow her mentor and "older sister" geiko to appointments, shadowing her movements and observing the skill of repartee and reserve with the clients.
+As a professional entertainer, the geiko's role is not only to play music and dance, but also to make the customers feel at ease with witty conversation and even join in drinking games as the night progresses.
+As an amateur, the maiko is not expected to be as charming and amusing, and instead relies on ornate jewellery, rich kimono and young looks to speak for her.

-Geiko and Maiko may have many appointments per night, starting around 4pm and working long into the early hours, scuttling from from bar to bar on their wooden Geta.
+Geiko and maiko may have many appointments per night, starting around 4pm and working long into the early hours, scurrying from from bar to bar on their wooden geta sandals.
 Typically, they will take Sundays off, changing into jeans, wearing their hair down and going shopping like any other young woman.
-If you're walking around Kyoto on a Sunday, you may be passing by Geisha without even realising it.
+If you're walking around Kyoto on a Sunday, you may be passing by a geisha without even realising it.